guillsav/proshop/README.md

 #### _Mongoose_

-- The object data model (ODM) to manipulate data from the MongoDB database.
+- Object data model (ODM) to manipulate data from the MongoDB database.

 #### _RabbitMQ_